-PREREQUISITE: B OR HIGHER IN SS I OR HONORS SS I & TEACHER RECOMMENDATION The Honors Social Studies II course will parallel the content of Social Studies II with added components.
+HONORS SOCIAL STUDIES II GRADE 10 LENGTH 36 WEEKS 1 CREDIT PREREQUISITE: B OR HIGHER IN SS I OR HONORS SS I & TEACHER RECOMMENDATION The Honors Social Studies II course will parallel the content of Social Studies II with added components.
 Students will be expected to use critical thinking to complete projects that focus on content, collaboration, communication, and creativity.
+Additional course requirements will include a first semeste collaboration, communication, and creativity.
 Additional course requirements will include a first semester book analysis paper, a community service project, a final exam, and a second semester major research paper and presentation.
 There is also a required American History end-of-course exam issued by the state of Ohio.
 Students earning a proficient score on both this test and the American Government exam taken junior year will earn the Citizenship Seal on their diploma for graduation.